nickloman/nickloman.github.com/_posts/2016-02-03-behind-the-paper-real-time-portable-sequencing-for-ebola-surveillance.md

 Firstly Josh had to get his vaccinations - a whole heap of them in time for them to kick in.
 It took him days to find a willing GP who would give them at short notice.

 Then we had to work out what to pack.
 This was very stressful.
-The timing was awful, I was laid up in bed with a brutal flu, and trying to coordinate with Josh at work through instant messenger (which he's not very good at replying to at the best of time).
+The timing was awful, I was laid up in bed with a brutal flu, and trying to coordinate with Josh at work through instant messenger (which he's not very good at replying to at the best of times).

 The worry was that with only a couple of weeks to do the work in, if we forgot anything we were dead meat.
 So Josh cleared down a small lab bench and started simulating MinION experiments to work out exactly what set of equipment he might need, bringing bits in.